deanwampler/ai-toolkits-experiments/apple/mlx-lm/README.md

-# README for mlx-lm
+# README for `apple/mlx-lm`

 Exploring Apple's MLX deep learning framework.

+Contents:

-The `mlx-deep-dive` directory is a git repo for [this blog post](https://towardsdatascience.com/deploying-llms-locally-with-apples-mlx-framework-2b3862049a93).
+* `mlx-deep-dive-git`: directory for the git repo for [this blog post](https://towardsdatascience.com/deploying-llms-locally-with-apples-mlx-framework-2b3862049a93).

-The `mlx-lm-example.py` is basically the same as `mlx-deep-dive/mlx-test-deployment.py`, with a few changes.
+* `experiments`: Contains `mlx-lm-example.py`, which is basically the same as `mlx-deep-dive-git/mlx-test-deployment.py`, with a few changes.

 ## The HF MLX Community